Canon 800D vs Hasselblad X1D

 Studio photographers will appreciate that the Hasselblad X1D (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 800D and the X1D have been discontinued, but can regularly be found used on eBay.
+Both the 800D and the X1D have been discontinued, but can regularly be found used on ebay.
 The X1D was replaced by the Hasselblad X1D II, while the 800D was followed by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.
+Further information on the features and operation of the 800D and X1D can be found, respectively, in the Canon 800D Manual (free pdf) or the online Hasselblad X1D Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 800D and the Hasselblad X1D?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.